Subhammodi/CS699/3D_SSK/Energy matrix, statistics and other calculations/Readme.txt

 	header file including all the headers, global variables and function signature
 2. func_def.hpp
 	utility file containing the body of all the functions specified in header.hpp
+3. valid_compact_config_header.hpp
+	utility file containing the body ans headers of all the functions required by valid_compact_config.cpp
 3. valid_compact_config.cpp
 	Code to output the valid compact configurations for a given chain length and store them in a file.
 All valid compact configuration files will be stored in the subdirectory "Valid_compact_configuration".
 4. calculating_T_given_X.cpp